nodejs/node/doc/contributing/maintaining-shared-library-support.md

 TODO: add a Job for windows

-For code that modifies/affects shared libary support these CI jobs should run and it should be validate that there are no regressions in the test suite.
+For code that modifies/affects shared libary support these CI jobs should run and it should be validated that there are no regressions in the test suite.